 Importing Post Ideas to Manage the Workflow

 Spreadsheets are incredibly useful, especially for those who love data and crunching numbers.
 Using WordPress to import CSV info into a database helps cut time and build a good process for content creation.
-All it takes is the right plugin and a bit of patience to learn the tool.
+And it also saves a lot of time for developers.

 Author: Michael Brockbank